HMS Glory (1899): Service history

-Pre-World War I
+Pre-First World War

 HMS Glory was laid down at the Laird Brothers shipyard in Birkenhead on 1 December 1896.
 She was launched on 11 March 1899, and was commissioned on 1 November 1900 for service on the China Station, departing the United Kingdom for China on 24 November 1900 under the command of Captain Frederick Inglefield.
 While there, she collided with the battleship Centurion during a storm at Hong Kong on 17 April 1901, when Centurion drifted across her bows, but Glory suffered no damage.
 In June 1901, Vice-Admiral Sir Cyprian Bridge, about to succeed as Commander-in-Chief of the China Station, hoisted his flag on the ship, and Captain Arthur William Carter succeeded Inglefield in command.
 Glory refitted at Hong Kong in 1901–1902, and in November 1902 she visited Shanghai.
 In April 1903, Glory and the protected cruiser Blenheim joined a naval review held for the Japanese Emperor Meiji in Kobe, Japan.
 The foreign naval contingent included the Italian protected cruiser Calabria, the German protected cruiser SMS Hansa, the French protected cruiser Pascal, and the Russian protected cruiser Askold.
 In 1905, the United Kingdom and Japan ratified a treaty of alliance that reduced the need for a Royal Navy presence on the China Station, and all battleships there were ordered to return to Britain.
 As a result, Glory was recalled from China in July 1905, departing Hong Kong on 22 July 1905.

 Glory paid off at Portsmouth on 2 October 1905.
 She returned to full commission on 24 October 1905 for service in the Channel Fleet.
 On 31 October 1906, she transferred to the Portsmouth Reserve Division, which in January 1907 became the Portsmouth Division of the new Home Fleet.
 She underwent a refit at Portsmouth from March to September 1907, during which she received fire control and magazine cooling and had her machinery and boilers overhauled.
 Her refit completed, Glory commissioned at Portsmouth on 18 September 1907 for service in the Mediterranean Fleet.
 On 20 April 1909, she paid off at Portsmouth and recommissioned for reserve duty with a nucleus crew in the 4th Division, Home Fleet, at the Nore.
 She became part of the 3rd Fleet at the Nore in May 1912 and transferred to Portsmouth in April 1913.